gazebosim/sdf_tutorials/specify_pose/tutorial.md

 intuitively express the relative position and orientation of model components in 3-D.

-Throughout the tutorials and documentation, the suffix `_A` is used to indicate a kinematic quantity that is expressed w.r.t (with respect to) frame `A`.
+Throughout the documentation, the suffix `_A` is used to indicate a kinematic quantity that is expressed w.r.t (with respect to) frame `A`.
 In addition, the suffix `_BA` is used to indicate a kinematic quantity that changes from being expressed w.r.t frame `A` to being expressed w.r.t frame `B`.
 For example, the